GUADALUPE COUNTY DATA CENTER WATCH

 The Commissioners Court designates Palomino Alpha Reinvestment Zone #1 (Order No. 20241203-8A).

-The four Kutscher-family parcels — the ones adjacent to the LCRA substation — are part of the zone from the start.
+The four Kutscher-family parcels — the ones adjacent to the LCRA substation, the same ones whose metes and bounds Cirrus Advisors had supplied 56 days earlier with the application — are part of the zone from the start.

 The original Tax Abatement Agreement is signed between Guadalupe County and Palomino Alpha, LLC.